Print Page | Sign In | Join ASA

 CALL FOR PAPERS: The extended deadline of December 1, 2025 has now passed.

-REGISTRATION RATES: Registration for the meeting is now open (click the bold red "Register" button at the top right of this page).
+REGISTRATION RATES: Registration for the meeting is open (click the bold red "Register" button at the top right of this page).

-To be charged the correct rate, please be sure to log in as a member before you register!
+To be charged the correct rate, please be sure to log in as a member before you register.

 Regular (ASA Members)*